Arts Hub 47

 I think I have always been involved in something creative – growing up my sisters and I were quite imaginative and always making our own newspapers or constructing dens in the garden.
 At school my art teacher suggested I consider doing GNVQ art and design and as soon as she said it I was fixated on doing just that.
 It was a brilliant two year course and I got to try a bit of everything – life drawing, print making, photography, sculpture.
 I went on to do fine art at university after this and I think I definitely need a creative outlet in my life!

+What's your proudest crafting moment so far?
 I felt very proud at the first craft event I was accepted for.
 I had been going to local craft fairs for quite a while and always felt in awe at the standard of work at them.
 I was quite apprehensive applying for my first craft fair and I was made up to be selected.
-I think we have some amazing art and craft in Liverpool and I still feel very honoured to have my work out their alongside them!
+I think we have some amazing art and craft in Liverpool and I still feel very honoured to have my work out their alongside them! |

 Where, when and how do you work?